 Loyalist Research in the Kingston Area

-For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, branch librarian.
+For an introduction to United Empire Loyalists, see the information package prepared by Mr. John Chard, late branch librarian.

 The Archives of the Diocese of Ontario house many early church registers.
 Researchers should bear in mind that until 1832, only Anglican, Roman Catholic and Presbyterian clergy were allowed to perform marriages: people who normally were Methodist, Congregational or of other Protestant denomination may have been married in a Church of England.
 As of 2017, the Archives is temporarily closed to visitors while being re-established in a new building, but is still accepting email.
 Write to firstname.lastname@example.org.
 Since it is managed entirely by volunteers, please wait patiently for a response.

 Lennox & Addington County Archives

 Some of the Loyalists who settled in "Kingston and District" actually located within Lennox & Addington County to the west of Frontenac County.
-The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- is open four days a week.
+The extensive Lennox & Addington County Archives, housed in the L&A County Museum -- the building itself is an early jail -- has recently been renovated and expanded.
 See the web page of the Lennox & Addington Historical Society www.lennoxandaddingtonhistoricalsociety.ca for details on hours and holdings.

 Queen's University Archives

 Queen's Archives house many early documents from Kingston and the surrounding area, including Land Copy Books, the Land Grant Index, and the papers of several early families.
 Of particular note for Loyalist research are the Burleigh Papers, an extensive collection by a local historian of unpublished documentation on the Loyalist families who settled in Frontenac, Lennox and Addington Counties.

 The Archives is generally open Monday through Friday, with evening hours on Wednesdays.
 For exact hours, directions, and information on their holdings, see their web site, archives.queensu.ca